LeaSak/Neighbourhood_Map/README.md

 https://github.com/LeaSak/Neighbourhood_Map
 ```

-To view the app, navigate to the project, go to the project's **dist** directory, and open **index.html** in your browser.
+To view the app, navigate to the project, go to the project's root directory, and open **index.html** in your browser.
 So far it's only been tested in Google Chrome.

 All development files are located in the **src** directory.